-The Oxford MSc in Financial Economics (MFE) is a full-time nine-month programme that provides outstanding training in the tools of financial economics sought by financial institutions, companies and public organisations.
-It combines a rigorous academic core with tailored practical application, designed in consultation with leading financial recruiters.
-Our students are placed within top investment banks, financial consultancies, and government finance ministries.
-There is also a research track for those interested in pursuing doctoral research in financial economics.
+The Oxford MSc Financial Economics (MFE) is a full-time nine-month programme that will provide you with outstanding training in the tools of financial economics sought by many financial institutions, companies, and public organisations.
+It combines a rigorous academic core with tailored practical applications, designed in consultation with leading financial recruiters.

-The MFE is run jointly by the Saïd Business School´s finance faculty and the University´s Department of Economics.
+The Oxford MSc Financial Economics (MFE) is run jointly by Saïd Business School’s finance faculty and the University’s Department of Economics.
 The finance faculty at the Business School is one of the fastest growing and most prestigious in Europe, and works alongside the most diverse and well-known groups of economists in the world.
 Together they publish prolifically in top journals, speak at academic and practitioner conferences, and advise companies, financial institutions and governments.

 The MFE has been designed in close consultation with a panel of advisers from leading financial institutions.
 This panel has helped ensure that the choice and content of courses match the needs of employers.
 The panel continues to play an important role on the MFE, providing up-to-date practitioner advice on course content, supplying adjunct faculty and representing major recruiters.